Global War Forces in Fortnite Season 8: what are they and where are they?

 Besides this, there are also donation boxes, as the season progresses, to vote which objects we want to return from the camera.

 The first votes will be between the following objects.
-When enabled, the first object to be funded in a total of 4,000,000,000 gold bars will return from the chamber and will be available in the games of the normal game modes:
+When enabled, the first object to be funded in a total of 4,000,000,000 gold bars will return from the chamber and will be available in the normal game modes:

 - Wave launcher vs. Portable Crack – The Lanzaondas was 100% financed and included in the game the Friday 10/01/2021.